Images

 Market and model

-We've been telling you about the three powertrain combinations on offer - either rear-driven or quattro 4WD versions of the Q4 e-tron 45.
+We've been telling you about the four powertrain combinations on offer.
+Namely, the base rear-driven 63kWh Q4 40 e-tron.
+And the three 77kWh models, either rear-driven or quattro 4WD versions of the Q4 e-tron 45.
 Or the 4WD-only Q4 e-tron 55 quattro model we tried.
-All models now use the same 77kWh (usable capacity) battery.
-As before, there are three trim levels - 'Sport', 'S line' and 'Black Edition' - and prices range from around £50,000 and then on up to around £63,000.
-There's a £1,430 premium if you want to add the quattro drivetrain to the 45 model.
-For the 55 quattro version, budget from around £57,000 upwards.
-Across the line-up, there's a £1,500 premium if instead of this SUV body shape, you want the alternative sleeker Sportback body style, as many customers will.
+As usual with this model, there are three trim levels - 'Sport', 'S line' and 'Black Edition' - and prices range from around £47,000 and then on up to around £63,000.
+You'll need from around £51,000 for the '45' model and there's a £1,430 premium if you want to add the quattro drivetrain.
+For the top 55 quattro version, budget from around £57,000 upwards.
+Across the line-up, there's a £1,500 premium if instead of the SUV body shape, you want the alternative sleeker Sportback body style, as many customers will.

 Base 'Sport' variants get 19-inch Graphite Grey alloy wheels, those rims upgraded to 20-inches in size with the mid-level 'S line' trim level most customers will choose.
 Even base 'Sport' trim includes LED headlights, front sports seats, 3-Zone air conditioning and an 'MMI navigation Plus' media system with an 11.6-inch centre screen.
 The later includes navigation, a WiFi hotspot and Amazon Alexa integration.
 There's also a 10.25-inch Audi Virtual Cockpit instrument screen, an 8-speaker 180-watt sound system, rear parking sensors and cruise control.